owlfox/udacity_backend/readme.md

+# Prologue
+   This is the notes/codes while taking udacity's backend nano degree.
+It's a mix of some old materials and looks not so popular.
+But I do like the style of lecture!

+# Build a blog.

-# diff between GET and POST in HTTP
+## diff between GET and POST in HTTP

 1. GET for static contents
     * if you use GET for delete, some web crawler will make things bad.